Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Yes, your Medicare premiums can be tax deductible as a medical expense if you itemize deductions on your federal income tax return.
-You can only deduct medical expenses after they add up to more than 7.5 percent of your adjusted gross income (AGI).
+Yes, your Medicare premiums can be tax deductible as a medical expense if you itemize deductions on your federal income tax return or take the standard deduction and are self-employed.

 What are the rules for itemizing deductions?

-Unless you’re self-employed, you can only deduct medical expenses if you itemize rather than take the standard deduction.
-To make this worthwhile, your total itemized deductions — including but not limited to charitable gifts; eligible medical expenses; up to $10,000 in local and state income or sales taxes and property taxes; and tax-deductible mortgage interest — must be more than the easier-to-claim standard deduction.
+Unless you’re self-employed, you can deduct medical expenses only if you itemize rather than take the standard deduction.
+To make this worthwhile, your total itemized deductions — including but not limited to charitable gifts; eligible medical expenses; up to $40,000 in local and state income or sales taxes and property taxes; and tax-deductible mortgage interest — must be more than the easier-to-claim standard deduction.

 If you qualify, you can deduct Medicare and other related insurance premiums when you itemize, including: